-Basil Pesto made with toasted pine nuts, basil, garlic, Parmesan cheese and olive oil in just two minutes and perfect for making ahead and freezing for later.
+Basil Pesto is made with toasted pine nuts, basil, garlic, Parmesan cheese and olive oil in two minutes, perfect for using up summer basil.

-Using pesto with pasta.
-It’s really important that you don’t rinse your pasta before adding the pesto to it.
+When using pesto with pasta, it’s really important that you don’t rinse your pasta before adding the pesto to it.
 The added water to the pasta would not mix with the olive oil in the pesto.
 Top the pasta with additional Parmesan and even additional toasted pine nuts before serving.

-One of my favorite pasta mix-ins with pesto is Roasted Garlic Tomatoes.
+One of the most flavorful pasta mix-ins with pesto is Roasted Garlic Tomatoes.
 Add in some fresh mozzarella too and you’ve got a great dinner or served cold a great pasta salad!

 - Add to pizza instead of Marinara Sauce or even just drizzle on top of classic pizza recipes.